Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - A backup is pre-bundled with Uranium Fever.
 You can either restore from the backup or re-run the Uranium Fever Wabbajack Installer, which will revert the modlist and load order to default configuration.

 - **Modularity - Can I customize Uranium Fever to my preferences?**
   - Uranium Fever is not inherently modular.
-Due to various complicated optimizations, plugin merges, and custom updates, altered lists are unsupported.
+Due to various complicated optimizations, plugin merges, and custom updates, modified lists are unsupported.

+- **Mod Configuration Menu (MCM) - Can I change settings in the MCM?**
+  - Doing so is considered modifying the list and will invalidate support.

+- **Modifying Uranium Fever - Can I modify the mods?**
+  - Modifying the list voids official support.
+Use the [uf-modified-support](https://discord.gg/WswmBGXQZt) Discord channel for community assistance.

 - **Mods - Why are there so many empty mods or mods that are completely overwritten in Uranium Fever?**
   - They have been merged or optimized in some fashion, though they are still included in an empty state to ensure the author receives appropriate downloads, donation points, and recognition for their creation.

-- **Mod Configuration Menu (MCM) - Can I change settings in the MCM?**
-  - Doing so is considered altering the list and will invalidate support.

 - **New Vegas Heap Replacer (NVHR) - Why don't you include NVHR in the Uranium Fever installation?**
   - It is no longer recommended. xNVSE has built in changes to the vanilla heap that are superior to those found in NVHR, but without the massively increased memory usage that results from NVHR.